dfinity/agent-js/packages/auth-client/README.md

 Simple interface to get your web application authenticated with the Internet Identity Service

-Visit the [Dfinity Forum](https://forum.dfinity.org/) and [SDK Documentation](https://sdk.dfinity.org/docs/index.html) for more information and support building on the Internet Computer.
+Documentation for the auth-client is available at [Internetcomputer.org - Integrating with Internet Identity](https://internetcomputer.org/docs/current/developer-docs/integrations/internet-identity/integrate-identity).

-Additional API Documentation can be found [here](https://agent-js.icp.xyz/auth-client/index.html).
+Additional API Documentation can be found [here](https://agent-js.icp.xyz/auth-client/index.html), and the changelog is available at [agent-js.icp.xyz/changelog.html](agent-js.icp.xyz/changelog.html) or alternately at [github releases](https://github.com/dfinity/agent-js/releases).

 ---